News

 4: Minimizing Your Tax Liabilities

-Virtually everything you own or control may be subject to estate, inheritance, gift and generation-skipping taxes, which can substantially reduce what you pass on to your heirs.
+Virtually everything you own or control may be subject to estate, inheritance, gift, and generation-skipping taxes, which can substantially reduce what you pass on to your heirs.

 Things You May Want to Consider